gamblevore/temporal/readme.md

 		(or)
 	./make.sh noinstall
 		(or)
-	./make.sh android # cross-compile for android on a Mac/PC.
+	./make.sh android64 # cross-compile for android on a Mac/PC.
 Needs android NDK.
+		(or)
+	./make.sh android32 # same...

 # Efforts made